SAO Plagiarism Page

 4. Not plagiarism – appropriate use of references

-In this example you used the Ryder et al. paper, referenced it appropriately, but wrote their ideas in your own words.
-You have introduced the subject matter and greatly expanded upon information found in the original paper.
-You have also incorporated a direct quotation (in quotation marks) from the paper and clearly referenced it.
-Other information and references, e.g., Struck (1999) and Kuijken & Garcia (2000), have been used, greatly expanding the content of the work and you have referenced the authors appropriately.
+In this example the information from the Ryder et al. (1997) paper is used and referenced appropriately, but it has been written in original words.
+The author has introduced the subject matter and greatly expanded upon information found in the original paper.
+They have also incorporated a direct quotation (in quotation marks and text in italics) from the paper and clearly referenced it.
+Other information and references, e.g., Struck (1999) and Kuijken & Garcia (2000), have been used, greatly expanding the content of the work and they have referenced the authors appropriately.

 This is what we're looking for!